Gora Kumbhar

 Sant Gora Kumbhar (also known as Goroba) was a Hindu sant associated with the Bhakti movement and the Varkari sect of Maharashtra, India.
 He was a potter by trade and devotee of Vithal.
 Gora Kumbhar, along with other saints, wrote and sung hundreds of Abhangs.

-Gora Kumbhar is traditionally believed to have lived in the village of Satyapuri, presently known as Goraba Ter in Osmanabad district of Maharashtra State.
+Gora Kumbhar is traditionally believed to have lived in the village of Satyapuri, presently known as Goraba Ter in Dharashiv district of Maharashtra State.
 He is believed to have been a contemporary of Namdev.
 He is thought to have lived between c.
 1267 and c.
 1317 CE.
 A small temple named after him was built in the village and is visited by devotees.